vigetlabs/microcosm/docs/recipes/hydrating-state.md

 ## Resetting state

 The `reset` method wipes away existing state, replacing it with new data.
-Where domain keys are unspecified, values are replaced with the result of `getInitialState`:
+If this data object does not include a key managed by a domain, it will reset that value to the initial state of the domain.

 ```javascript
 import Microcosm from 'microcosm'